Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 \subsection{Simulation studies}

 Before applying our model to an ecological system, we simulated data and used it to test the model.
 These simulations are individual-based representations of our model that produce movement patterns associated with our four hypotheses.
+We performed this analysis as a means to ensure that our fitting methods could accurately identify the parameter values prescribed by the model.
 At each time index, we used our Markov matrix $\mathbf{A}$ to decide whether the animal would change its behavioral state.
 If the animal was in the stationary state we simulated a random step from $f_s$ (half-Gaussian step length, uniform turning angle).
 For the non-stationary state, we simulated from $f_{ns}$ using a Monte Carlo method \citep{Parzen1961}.
-We first calculated $W$ for the entire grid, then we simulated a large number of random steps from $k$ (Equations \ref{eq:g_ns} and \ref{eq:k_general}).
-This simulation process resembles the generation of control points in Equation \ref{eq:ssf_approx}, but we simulated $N_r = 10000$ steps at each point in time.
-Making $N_r$ very large did not greatly affect computational time, so we did so in the interest of accurately approximating Equation \ref{eq:condlik_ns}.
-We then randomly choose one of the steps based on the values of $W$ at each step, with the probability of any step $x_{t,i}$ being chosen described below:
+We first calculated $W$ for the entire grid, then we simulated a large number of random steps from $k$ (Equations \ref{eq:gns} and \ref{eq:kgeneral}).
+This simulation process resembles the generation of control points in Equation \ref{eq:ssfapprox}, but we simulated $N_r = 10000$ steps at each point in time.
+Making $N_r$ very large did not greatly affect computational time, so we did so in the interest of accurately approximating Equation \ref{eq:condlikns}.
+These simulations took place on a bounded grid representing the hypothetical landscape, and any of the $N_r$ proposed steps that took the animal off this grid were re-sampled until they were on the grid.
+While this resembles reflective boundary conditions, the animal is not assumed to ``bounce off" the boundary or interact with it in any way other than avoiding it.
+Note that it is possible to tune the animal's mean step length as well as the size of the landscape in simulations to drastically reduce the probability of this happening, which we did.
+We then randomly choose one of the steps based on the values of $W$ at each step, with the probability of any step $\mathbf{x}_{t,i}$ being chosen described below:

 For models that incorporate memory, we simulated memoryless training data ($W_M = W_N$ for the memory-only model, and $W_{RM} = W_R$ for the resource-memory model) for $t < t^*$.
 As expected, these initial points are omitted from model fitting.